Thursday, June 24, 2010

 The Difference . . . .

-parallel playmates.
+At the end of a particularly long day, I was sitting in the sunroom lounging on the couch.
+Slightly unusual that I was able to do this considering my kids were not only home, but very much awake.
+Lately the boys have evolved into being more tandem playmates than parallel playmates.
 This new arrangement keeps them occupied far longer, and affords me those periodic Calgon moments that used to be no more than fantasy.
 So there I lay on the couch. . . .mentally recapping my day. . .the highs and the lows. . . .I allowed my eyes to close.
+Ahhhhh.

+"Mommy.
 Mommy!"
 I opened one eye and looked at Isaiah, standing in front of me with a Batman costume on.
 He leaned forward, close enough for me to smell his kid-breath, and repeated, "Mommy!"

 "Yes, son.
 I hear you," I replied while closing my eyes again.

-"Mommy, what does '
+"Mommy, what does 'improved' mean?" he asked.

 I rolled over, faced him, and met his eyes.
 I can always tell when Isaiah really needs my undivided attention.
 This was one of those moments.
 "It means you got better at something.
 Like remember when Mommy used to push you and Zachy in the double stroller, and I would get tired if I tried to run?
 And then I kept trying until I could run without getting so tired?"
 He nodded.
 "That means I improved.
 I tried and then got better."